Mean, Median and Mode in Plain English

 N = number of values in the population

 The mean is the most commonly used average in everyday contexts.
 Its weakness is that it treats every value as equally important — including extreme ones.
-A single data point of $1,000,000 in a dataset of five $30,000 salaries shifts the mean to $203,333.
-The other four salaries average $30,000 each.
-The mean no longer describes any of them accurately.
-That is not a flaw in the formula — it is what the formula does.
-Knowing when to not use the mean is as important as knowing how to calculate it.
+A single data point of $1,000,000 in a dataset of five $30,000 salaries shifts the mean to $203,333, when the other four salaries average $30,000 each.
+The mean no longer describes any of them.
+Knowing when not to use the mean is as important as knowing how to calculate it.
+For the full treatment, see the mean guide and mean examples.

-When values carry different weights (e.g., a final exam worth 50% and a quiz worth 10%), use the weighted mean: x̄w = Σ(wᵢ × xᵢ) / Σwᵢ.
+When values carry different weights (e.g., a final exam worth 50%, a quiz worth 10%), use: x̄w = Σ(wᵢ × xᵢ) / Σwᵢ.
 This appears on grade transcripts, economic indices, and financial portfolios.
-For ungrouped data with equal weights, this reduces back to the standard mean formula.
-See the full mean guide for grouped data methods.
+See the weighted mean guide for grouped-data methods.
+For the geometric mean used in growth rates, see the geometric mean page.

 How to Calculate the Median (Step-by-Step)